 A 'Learning Story' is a record of what a teacher (or parent) has seen a child (or group of children) doing in an early childhood programme.

 The written story may be as short as one paragraph or one page or longer.
 It is usually focused on a specific incident or episode, but it may also be a snapshot of a child's activities over a specific amount of time (e.g., 10 minutes).
 It may focus on a group activity and be a learning story about an activity that the children did together such as visiting a fire station or going on a walk.

 It becomes a 'learning' story when the adult adds his/her interpretation of the child's competencies and dispositions toward learning (such as courage and curiosity, and perseverance).
 The Learning Story generally is formulated by the adult to highlight what the child can do and is doing rather than what they can't do.

 Also, it is common for the adult to match up the strands of the New Zealand early childhood curriculum Te Whāriki to the story to try to explain what the child (or group of children) have learnt.

 Almost always the adult will take photographs or video to include with the written story, and the written story along with the images will be shared with the child and the child's family.

 A collection of learning stories is commonly called a 'portfolio'.
-A portfolio is similar to the traditional photograph album but it is more than an album as it includes the written story behind the the images and may include comments and reflections from the child, family, and ECE service participants.
+A portfolio is similar to the traditional photograph album, but it is more than an album as it includes the written story behind the images and may include comments and reflections from the child, family, and ECE service participants.

 The physical form of the portfolio may be a book or folder.
 Alternatively, the video, voice, and images may be loaded directly into an on-line e-portfolio.